Man says ‘excruciating’ 17 days in jail was caused by airline’s mistake

 Yet when airport police asked American Airlines for a list of passengers on board the flight, the lawsuit claims the airline instead offered up just one name: Michael Lowe’s.

 American Airlines told Nexstar it is “reviewing the matter.”
-The airline didn’t provide further comment.
+The airline didn’t provide further comments.

 “American Airlines could have provided its entire manifest for the flight or a list of all individuals who matched a certain description (ex: all white males over eighteen and under 65).
 American Airlines also could have performed an adequate search to identify the correct suspect and provide his information to law enforcement.
 Instead, American Airlines affirmatively and wrongfully identified Mr. Lowe as the single suspect of the DFW Airport PD’s felony investigation which foreseeably led to Mr. Lowe being arrested and imprisoned for a crime he was innocent of,” the lawsuit reads in part.